mhahsler/markovDP/README.md

 sized state spaces in multiple ways, the support of sparse representations (using sparse matrices, lists and data.frames) and visualization of results.
 Some key components are implemented in C++ to speed up computation.
-The package provides to the following popular tabular methods:
+The package provides the following popular tabular
+methods:

 - **Dynamic Programming**
   - Value Iteration ([Bellman 1957](#ref-Bellman1957))